-But there some are in-laws that seemingly interfere in marriages at every chance they get.
+Some are also in-laws that seemingly interfere in marriages at every chance they get.
+Interference can happen suddenly or build up over time, catching couples off guard.
 “You’re doing everything wrong.
 If that was my child, they would never do that.”

 Stopping your in-laws from interfering with your marriage will take work – sometimes a lot of it if you’re dealing with particularly anxious in-laws.
 While you and your spouse will have to work as a team to overcome in-law drama, it’s certainly possible to “in-law proof” your marriage, and remain happy together.